-Today the capital, Addis Ababa, serves as the base for many international organisations and it has one of the fastest growing economies in Africa, averaging 10.8% in the decade to 2014.
-Real achievements have been made in poverty reduction over the last decade, particularly in child mortality rates and access to clean water.
+Ethiopia has one of the fastest growing economies in Africa and real achievements have been made in poverty reduction over the last decade, particularly in child mortality rates and access to clean water.
 However, much of the population still lives in rural poverty, facing the ongoing threat of drought and food scarcity.

 Ethiopia has responded strongly to the challenge of the Millennium Development Goal of universal primary education and primary enrolments have quadrupled over the last two decades.
 However, many schools are overcrowded and poorly resourced, with few or no supplementary books in schools for children to read.
 Secondary enrolment also remains very low, with only 17% of pupils having the opportunity to attend secondary school.

-With 88 ethnic languages, and dominated by Amharic, English is nonetheless of central importance: as a curriculum subject at primary level, the medium of instruction at secondary and post-secondary level and more generally as the language of business, commerce, diplomacy and international communication.
+While Ethiopians speak 88 ethnic languages, dominated by Amharic, English is nonetheless of central importance: as a curriculum subject at primary level, the medium of instruction at secondary and post-secondary level and more generally as the language of business, commerce, diplomacy and international communication.

 Our work in Ethiopia

-Our work in Ethiopia, where we have had partnerships with libraries since 1968, supports the acquisition of fluency in English at all levels of education and in daily life and provides books in English to organisations who would otherwise not be able to afford to make them available.
+Our work in Ethiopia supports the acquisition of fluency in English at all levels of education and in daily life and provides books in English to organisations who would otherwise not be able to afford to make them available.

 We work in partnership with a wide range of library and education organisations to make books in English widely available to all.